AliHichem/AliDatatableBundle/README.md

  * support of column search.
  * support of custom twig/phpClosure renderers.
  * support of custom grouped actions.

+### New in  v2:
+ * datatable configuration javascript code (even for multiple datatables) is grouped, minimized and moved to the bottom of the <body> element automatically.
+ * twitter bootstrap integration.

 ###### Soon : support of ODM (MongoDB) : developement under progress in the "mongodb" branch.

 <div style="text-align:center"><img alt="Screenshot" src="https://github.com/AliHichem/AliDatatableBundle/raw/master/Resources/public/images/sample_01.png"></div>